-13. Use inexpensive cladding to cut the cost of garden landscaping
+15. Use inexpensive cladding to cut the cost of garden landscaping

-14. Use reclaimed garden materials
+16. Use reclaimed garden materials

 Recycled materials often look better than new, particularly around traditional buildings, and it’s possible to pick up a bargain.
 Reclamation yards can be pricey, especially those in cities, so take a day trip out to a country yard, as most will deliver.

-15. Do the garden labouring yourself
+17. Do the garden laboring yourself

-Garden lighting adds another dimension to any garden, as well as potentially extending the time you can spend outdoors.
-Use lighting to illuminate trees, beds, water features and sculptures and it will feel like a completely different space at night.
+To make the most of it, use lighting to illuminate trees, beds, water features and sculptures and it will feel like a completely different space at night.
 Waterproof festoon lights are a flexible, temporary and cheap solution to lighting your garden, and they will create a comfortable and casual atmosphere.

 Cheaper spotlights are useful where fittings will be hidden by foliage, so you will save money if you decide to conceal your garden lighting.
 If you plan on spending a little more money, go for attractive fittings that will double as decorative features.